Annealing behaviour of charge collection of neutron irradiated diodes from 8-inch p-type silicon wafers

-Taking a closer look at the dependence of the charge collection on annealing time, we focus on the 2023 Particulars dataset, depicted in figure~\ref{fig:CC_time_all}, where annealing was performed in 10 steps up to 500 min.
-A visible increase in collected charge (figure~\ref{fig:CC_time}) and efficiency of collected charge (figure~\ref{fig:CCE_time}) is observed for all samples during the region dominated by beneficial annealing.
-The maximum is reached at around 120 minutes for float zone samples and around 85 minutes for epitaxial samples followed by a decrease into region dominated by reverse annealing.
-These findings align with previous CC studies on p-type sensors~\cite{LDiehl_ptype,Adam_2020} and with the corresponding findings from CV measurements~\cite{Kieseler_2023}.
+For the samples irradiated in 2023 and characterized in the Particulars setup the annealing was performed in 9 steps with TCT measurements between the steps.
+A visible increase in collected charge (figure~\ref{fig:CC_time}) and efficiency of collected charge (figure~\ref{fig:CCE_time}) is observed for all samples during the time range dominated by beneficial annealing.
+The maximum is reached at around 120 minutes for float zone samples and around 85 minutes for epitaxial samples followed by a decrease into time range dominated by reverse annealing.
+These findings align with previous CC studies on p-type sensors~\cite{LDiehl_ptype,Adam_2020, Casse:6164289} and with the corresponding findings from CV measurements~\cite{Kieseler_2023}.

 In previous studies~\cite{Kieseler_2023}, the saturation voltage (ref.\ section~\ref{sec:analysis}) extracted from capacitance versus bias voltage (CV) measurements, as a function of annealing time, was used as an input to the Hamburg model.
 However, the saturation voltage obtained from CV measurements is well known for its sensitivity to both frequency and temperature~\cite{CAMPBELL2002402, Kieseler_2023}.
 To mitigate this dependency, we use charge collection as an independent alternative approach.
 Figure~\ref{fig:Vdep_120_1p5e15} illustrates a comparison between the depletion voltage extracted from CV and charge collection measurements, using a sample with the following properties: 120 \textmu m thickness, irradiated to $\rm1.5\cdot10^{15} n_{eq}/cm^{2}$.
 The~charge collection was measured during two campaigns: 2021 TCT+ and 2023 TCT+.